Create a Winning CRM Strategy

 Build a customer relevant relationship by using customer insight to tailor your message to address individual customer’s needs, preferences and interests.
 The result of treating different customers differently is an increase in the amount of customer trust and affinity with the company over the long term.

-In fact, a recent study conducted by Pepper and Rogers Group found that the extent to which the content of a message is customized to the customer’s needs increases the customer’s relationship strength by 37 percent.
+A study conducted by Pepper and Rogers Group found that the extent to which the content of a message is customized to the customer’s needs increases the customer’s relationship strength by 37 percent.

 #3 Keep It Fresh

 Continuously refresh and refine your strategy to stay in tune with the market and your customers.
-In business, change is the only constant; there is change in market conditions, demographics and psychographics, customer requirements, employee needs, company ownership, geographic span, store formats, competition, channels of communication and more.
+In business, change is the only constant; there is change in market conditions, demographics, and psychographics, customer requirements, employee needs, company ownership, geographic span, store formats, competition, channels of communication and more.

 The same goes for change in consumers’ expectations, shifting away from a desire for possessions to a desire for experiences.
 Overall, consumers are looking for the meaningful (which includes value and relevance).
 Monitor the change and the rising tide of your customer’s expectations and recognize when it’s time to re-engineer your loyalty program’s value proposition and communication strategy to be more relevant to your customers.